SlowBubble/video-spreadsheet/README.md

 # wishlist
 - alwaysTether defaults to true as an Editor field.
 - Allow editing pos 1 column
   - `enter`, `alt+left` and `alt+right`
 - Add links back to Dur by computing the footage end time in seconds (round down)
 - Add links for the subcommands based on the parent command
+- Animate underlined box

 - Add `d` shortcut to get debug info based on the current play
+- see if we need to add buffer to the start/end of yt players (yagni)

 - better shortcuts for borders in various directions.
   - shift+arrow to increase border, shift+cmd+arrow to decrease border